-On November 24, 2015, the court considered that the restructuring plan is only the postponement of the commercial operation date, the postponement of interest payment, the extension of the capital restructuring period and the extension has called for share subscription and did not to reduce the credit's loan.
+On November 24, 2015, the Central Bankruptcy Court considered that the restructuring plan is only the postponement of the commercial operation date, the postponement of interest payment, the extension of the capital restructuring period and the extension for calling share subscription and did not reduce the creditor's loan.
 The court agrees with the restructuring plan according to the resolution of the official creditor's meeting.